-AN-132 is a new light, multi-purpose transport aircraft to be jointly developed by Antonov and Taqnia Aeronautics Company.
-The aircraft will be based on Antonov An-32 (NATO reporting name: Cline) twin-engine turboprop.
+AN-132 is a new light, multi-purpose transport aircraft being developed by Antonov and Taqnia Aeronautics Company.
+The aircraft is based on Antonov An-32 (Nato reporting name: Cline) twin-engine turboprop.

-The light transport aircraft is primarily intended to transport cargoes weighting up to 9.2t, while its secondary roles will include aerial delivery of cargoes on parachute platforms, airdropping of paratroopers, medical evacuation, reconnaissance, maritime surveillance, and other military and civilian missions.
+The light transport aircraft is primarily intended to transport cargo weighing up to 9.2t, while its secondary roles will include aerial delivery of cargo on parachute platforms, airdropping of paratroopers, medical evacuation, reconnaissance, maritime surveillance, and other military and civilian missions.

 Antonov presented its AN-132 project at SITDEF 2015, one of the biggest exhibitions of Latin America, in May 2015.
-It estimates the market demand for the aircraft to be 900 units, and expected to begin production in 2017.
+It estimates market demand for the aircraft to be nearly 900 units.

 An-178 is a short-range medium-airlift transport aircraft currently under development by Antonov.

 A contract signed by KACST and Antonov in April 2015 marked the beginning of the AN-132 development programme.
 The An-32 platform was preferred after studying the requirements of Saudi Arabia and the global market for light transport aircraft in the military and civil sectors.